velda-io/velda-io.github.io/index.md

       content: summary_large_image
   - - meta
     - name: twitter:title
-      content: VELDA - Supercharge your development
+      content: VELDA - Scale to cloud like your local machine
   - - meta
     - name: twitter:description
       content: Experience the development platform that leading teams are already using to ship faster.